upday/upday.github.io/_posts/blog/2016-07-07-reactive_mindset_burgers.md

 ## ReactiveX and Buns, Meat & Tomato Slices

-In ReactiveX the buns are streams of data.
-The meat and the tomato slices are also streams of data, and the burgers also, but created by composing multiple streams of data.
+In ReactiveX the buns, tomato slices and the meat are streams of data.
+By composing multiple streams we create a new one, composed of burgers.
 The class that emits a stream of data is called ``Observable``.
-So this means that we will have an Observable of buns, an Observable of meat, an Observable of tomato slices and in the end, an Observable of burgers.
+So this means that we will have an ``Observable`` of buns, an ``Observable`` of meat, an ``Observable`` of tomato slices and in the end, an ``Observable`` of burgers.

 <center>
 <picture>